Grêmio FBPA: Stadium

 The second stadium was the Estádio Olímpico Monumental.
 It was inaugurated on 19 September 1954 as Estádio Olímpico, located in the neighbourhood of Azenha.
 At the time it was the largest private stadium in Brazil.
 Estádio Olímpico's first game was between Grêmio and Nacional from Uruguay; Grêmio won by a score of 2–0, with both goals scored by Vítor.

 In 1980 a second tier was added to the Olímpico, and the stadium was renamed the Olímpico Monumental.
 The first game at the renamed Olímpico Monumental was played on 21 June 1980, when Grêmio beat Vasco da Gama by a score of 1–0.
 The Olímpico Monumental has an attendance record of 98,421 people for the game against Ponte Preta on 26 April 1981.

 By the 2000s, the board of directors start to study what to do with the aging Olímpico, the stadium did not meet the club's expectations, due to the construction's lifetime, high maintenance costs, low comfort standards, low quality of services, poor security, insufficient parking and a highly populated region.
 The club instead decided to build a new stadium.
 The project was approved in 2008 and the construction of a new stadium started in September 2010.

 In 2012, Grêmio moved into their new stadium, Arena do Grêmio, a big multi-use stadium in Porto Alegre.
 Its capacity is 55,225 and is one of the most modern venues in South America.
 The inaugural match in Arena was a friendly against Hamburger SV on 8 December 2012.
 The attendance record was of 52,223 people at the 2016 Copa do Brasil Finals against Atlético Minero.
 The Arena also hosted the first leg of the 2017 Copa Libertadores Finals against Lanús.

 The club also rents the Estádio Antônio Vieira Ramos in the city of Gravataí, in the metropolitan region of Porto Alegre, as the home stadium for its women's team.

 Training centre

 The first location for training used by Grêmio was the additional field built next door of Estádio Olímpico Monumental.
 However, it can not be exactly characterized as a training centre.
 In 2000 the construction of the first training centre of the club, the CT Hélio Dourado, in Eldorado do Sul, in the metropolitan region of Porto Alegre was completed, but, because of it being located quite far away, it ended up being used for club's Academy.

 In 2014, the construction of the new training center of Grêmio, the CT Luiz Carvalho, located next to the Arena do Grêmio, in Porto Alegre was finished.
-It is adjacent to the Guaíba River, and has one of the most beautiful views of the city with the stadium and a cable-stayed bridge in the background.
+It is adjacent to the Guaíba River, and has beautiful views of the city with the stadium and a cable-stayed bridge in the background.